clementpoiret/HSF/docs/papers/joss/paper.md

 # Statement of Need

-The hippocampus is organized by distinct hippocampal subfields, namely Cornus Ammonis (CA1-3), the Dentate Gyrus, and the Subiculum which are differently involved in learning and memory processes and widely implicated in neurological pathologies at different ages of life, such as neonatal hypoxia, temporal lobe epilepsy, or Alzheimer’s disease [@todaRoleAdultHippocampal2019].
+The hippocampus is organized by distinct hippocampal subfields, namely Cornus Ammonis (CA1-3), Dentate Gyrus, and Subiculum which are differently involved in learning and memory processes and widely implicated in neurological pathologies at different ages of life, such as neonatal hypoxia, temporal lobe epilepsy, or Alzheimer’s disease [@todaRoleAdultHippocampal2019].

-Obtaining a precise and accurate delineation of the hippocampal subfields in order to study both healthy and pathological conditions is a methodologcal challenge in neuroimagery, because these are small and complex structures [@duvernoyHumanHippocampus2013].
-Even the very time-consuming manual segmentation, still considered as a gold-standard method, is an error-prone process due to inconsistent guidelines and the need for high-definition MRIs.
+Obtaining a precise and accurate delineation of the hippocampal subfields in order to study both healthy and pathological conditions is a methodological challenge in neuroimagery, because these are small and complex structures [@duvernoyHumanHippocampus2013].
+Even the very time-consuming manual segmentation, still considered a gold-standard method, is an error-prone process due to inconsistent guidelines and the need for high-definition MRIs.

 To date, there exist (semi-)automated methods for the segmentation of the hippocampal subfields (e.g. @yushkevichAutomatedVolumetryRegional2015, @iglesiasComputationalAtlasHippocampal2015, @romeroHIPSNewHippocampus2017), but those are either slow (e.g.: 8~12 hours to segment a new MRI with `FreeSurfer`) or producing noisy and approximative segmentations, making them unsuited for research or clinical applications.
-While those methodologies are actually considered as "legacy methods" with respect to the current literature of semantic segmentation, Deep Learning models have been validated on this complex task [@qiuFeasibilityAutomaticSegmentation2019; @zhuDilatedDenseUNet2019], but are still reserved to specific populations of researchers/engineers because implementations are either not public (e.g. @zhuDilatedDenseUNet2019), pretrained models are not made available, or because they are trained on specific and uniform datasets, thus causing generalization issues on images acquired with different parameters like resolution or contrast.
+While those methodologies are considered as "legacy methods" with respect to the current literature of semantic segmentation, Deep Learning models have been validated on this complex task [@qiuFeasibilityAutomaticSegmentation2019; @zhuDilatedDenseUNet2019], but are still reserved to specific populations of researchers/engineers because implementations are either not public (e.g. @zhuDilatedDenseUNet2019), pre-trained models are not made available, or because they are trained on specific and uniform datasets, thus causing generalization issues on images acquired with different parameters like resolution or contrast.

 This lack of uniformity and ease of use of hippocampal segmentation models leaves a gap in the range of technical options available to researchers and clinicians.
-By releasing `HSF`, we aim to fill this gap and contribute with the scientific communtiy further study of the hippocampal subfileds.
+By releasing `HSF`, we aim to fill this gap and contribute with the scientific community's further study of the hippocampal subfields.

 # Segmentation Pipeline